nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 # Regulated Boundaries Specification

-The regulated boundaries specification defines the formal constraints that separate non‑advisory computational memory from regulated advisory activity.
-It establishes the rules, limits, and supervisory controls required to ensure that continuity, structured reuse, and governed persistence operate entirely within non‑advisory domains.
-This specification provides the foundation regulators and governance teams use to classify computational memory as a safe functional layer.
+The regulated boundaries specification exists because computational memory cannot operate safely without a formally defined separation between non‑advisory continuity and regulated advisory activity.
+This specification establishes the constraints, limits, and supervisory controls that keep persistence within non‑advisory domains and prevent retained structures from forming advisory state.
+It provides the foundation regulators and governance teams use to classify computational memory as a safe functional layer.

 **Purpose**